Waerstad/4155-Project-1/README.md

   - `second_moment = 0.999`
   - `num_stab_const = 1e-8`

 Each gradient descent method also has a stochastic version which uses mini-batches to compute the gradient.
 These are chosen by appending `"_stochastic"` to the end of their name.
+All the stochastic versions have the additional parameter `mbatch_size = 20`, which sets the mini-batch size.
 For example, to use stochastic momentum with mini batch size 25 we write
 ```python
 model = OLS("momentum_stochastic")
 output = model.fit(X, y, momentum=0.01, mbatch_size=25)
 ```
-All the stochastic versions have the additional parameter `mbatch_size = 20`, which sets the mini-batch size.

-The classes have methods:
+The classes have the methods:
 ```python
 fit(features, targets, **kwargs)
 ```